Deciphering the Fullness of Time: Israel's Final Redemption and Christ's Second Advent

 "Now learn this parable from the fig tree: When its branch has already become tender and puts forth leaves, you know that summer is near.
 So you also, when you see all these things, know that it is near—at the doors!
 Assuredly, I say to you, this generation will by no means pass away till all these things take place.
 Heaven and earth will pass away, but My words will by no means pass away" (Matthew 24:32-35).

-The Bible tells us that the entire years of a person's life are seventy.[xvii]
-Israel was rebirthed as a nation just over seventy years ago, and we know that she is God's time clock.
+The Bible tells us that the entire years of a person's life are seventy.[xiii]
+Israel was reborn as a nation just over seventy years ago, and we know that she is God's time clock.
 Yeshua spoke of a generation of Jewish people that would see the fulfillment of Biblical prophecy in the fullness of time.
 Is it possible that Yeshua was talking to this current generation?

-Paul spoke about the return of the Lord at the last trumpet.[xviii]
-The last trumpet commanded in the Torah was blown on the Day of Atonement, but only in a Jubilee year.
+Paul spoke about the return of the Lord at the last trumpet.[xiv]
+The last trumpet commanded to be blown in the Torah was on the Day of Atonement, but only in a Jubilee year.
 It is written, "Then you shall cause the trumpet of the Jubilee to sound on the tenth day of the seventh month; on the Day of Atonement you shall make the trumpet to sound throughout all your land" (Leviticus 25:9).

-The Day of Atonement correlates with Christ's second Advent, and it points to His final atonement for the nation of Israel and their land.[xix]
-The year of the Jubilee also speaks to Israel's final redemption when the Lord brings them back to the land He promised to Abraham.[xx]
-That land now includes the Gentiles, who are called the seed of Abraham.[xxi]
-But how are we to know the season of this last Jubilee?
+The Day of Atonement correlates with Christ's second Advent and points to His final atonement for the nation of Israel and their land.[xv]
+The year of the Jubilee also speaks to Israel's final redemption when the Lord brings them back to the land He promised to Abraham.[xvi]
+That land now includes the Gentiles, who are called the seed of Abraham.[xvii]
+But how do we know the season of this last Jubilee?
 And could it be that God's pattern will align with His number—seventy—the completion of the natural order and the fullness of time?

-The sages tell us the counting of the Sabbaticals and Jubilees was delayed by fourteen years due to the dividing of the land and the conquests of Caleb.
-The Talmud states that the people of Israel counted seventeen Jubilees from this time until their exile at the destruction of the First Temple.[xxiii]
-This raises an interesting question.
+The sages tell us the counting of the Sabbaticals, and Jubilees was delayed by fourteen years due to the dividing of the land and the conquests of Caleb.
+The Talmud states that the people of Israel counted seventeen Jubilees from this time until their exile at the destruction of the First Temple.[xix]
+It raises an interesting question.
 How many Jubilees have not been tallied since the destruction of the First Temple?

 If we want to retrace these calculations, we will need to pinpoint the date of the Exodus.
 However, this date is highly controversial.
 Most Egyptologists believe that the Israelites were enslaved during Rameses, the third and last kingdom of Egypt.
 Some scholars have also argued against the Bible due to a lack of physical evidence proving the Exodus.

-However, there are discoveries now pointing to the Middle Kingdom, about two hundred years earlier than the time of Rameses.[xxiv]
+However, there are discoveries now pointing to the Middle Kingdom, about two hundred years earlier than the time of Rameses.[xx]
 For example, archaeological digs have discovered what appears to be the tomb of Joseph and the Hebrew city of Goshen.
 There is even a manuscript of Hebrew slave names that were found.
-However, to me, the most significant correlation was the date of the Middle Kingdom aligning Biblically with the number seventy.
+However, to me, the most significant correlation was the date of the Middle Kingdom, which aligned Biblically with the number seventy.
 Let me explain.

-The time of Egypt's Middle Kingdom is dated to around 1,450 BC.
-If we correlate the Exodus to that same period and subtract forty years to Israel's entering the land of Canaan, we arrive at about 1,410 BC.
+The time of Egypt's Middle Kingdom dates back to around 1,450 BC.
+If we correlate the Exodus to that same period and subtract forty years from Israel's entering the land of Canaan, we arrive at about 1,410 BC.
 Adding this number to our recent year, 2020, gives us 3,430 years from the time of the Exodus.
 Dividing this number by 49 years, the time allotted for each Jubilee cycle, we have precisely seventy Jubilees.
-Now that is a fascinating coincidence.
+Now, that is a fascinating coincidence.
 Or is it?

 "And there will be signs in the sun, in the moon, and in the stars; and on the earth distress of nations, with perplexity, the sea and the waves roaring; men's hearts failing them from fear and the expectation of those things which are coming on the earth, for the powers of the heavens will be shaken.
 Then they will see the Son of Man coming in a cloud with power and great glory.
 Now when these things begin to happen, look up and lift up your heads, because your redemption draws near" (Luke 21:25-28).